 - Maximum impact on the target audience.
 If you know that your potential gamers use both PC and console for gaming, not to mention mobile devices, then covering all types of devices will help you reach a wide segment of users.

 - Accelerated development process.
-If you plan to release a game on several platforms, then it is better to do it right away than to create a separate game for a PC, and then adapt the finished product for mobile devices.
+If you plan to release a game on multiple platforms, then it is better to do it right away than to create a separate game for a PC, and then adapt the finished product for mobile devices.

 - Fast time to market.
-Getting a cross-platform game to market is much easier.
+Bringing a cross-platform game to market is much easier.
 It is enough to take into account a number of requirements set by stores.
 The game attracts the interest of several segments of players at once, thus spreading much faster.

-Of course, cross-platform game development comes with its own challenges.
+Of course, cross-platform game development comes with its challenges.
 If the interface display for console and PC games is not very different, then there may be difficulties when adapting the game for mobile devices.
 It’s also important to pay attention to game controls.
 Its specificity will be completely different for PCs, consoles and smartphones.
 At the same time, it is important to preserve the personal atmosphere of the game and the features of the gameplay.
 It is indeed a challenge, but the benefits outweigh the difficulties.

 Best Cross-Platform Game Engines: Info Not To Be Missed